PyCQA/redbaron/README.md

 are very welcome.

-The public documented API on the other side is guaranteed to be retro-compatible and won't break until 2.0 (if breaking is needed at this point).
+The public documented API on the other side is guaranteed to be retro-compatible and won't break until 2.0 (if breaking is needed at that point).
 There might be the only exception that if you directly call specific nodes constructors with FST that this API change, but this is not documented and